duesee/imap-codec/README.md

 ## IMAP literals

-The way that IMAP specified literals makes it really hard to separate the parsing logic from the application logic.
+The way that IMAP specified literals makes it difficult to separate the parsing logic from the application logic.
 When a parsers recognizes a literal (e.g. "{42}"), which can pretty much be used anywhere, a continuation response ("+ ...") must be send.
 Otherwise, the client or server won't send any more data and a parser would always return `Incomplete(42)`.

-However, we do not want to pass sockets to the parser nor clutter every parser with an `NeedsContinuation` error... (or should we?)
+However, we do not want to pass sockets to the parser nor clutter every parser with an `NeedsContinuation` error...
-A possible solution right now is to implement a framing codec first, which takes care of sending continuation responses and framing commands and responses.
+A possible solution is to implement a "framing codec" first.
 This strategy is motivated by the IMAP4REV1 RFC:

 ```
 The protocol receiver of an IMAP4rev1 client or server is either reading a line,